OfficeDev/Word-Add-in-ClauseLibrary-Code-Sample/AZURE.md

 2. Navigate to the Applications Section, and then click on the Add button on the command bar.
 ![Add an app](gh-docs/azure-ad-add-an-app.png)
 3. When prompted by the wizard, select "Add an application my organization is developing".
-On the next screen, type in a name for the Azure AD Application.
+On the next screen, type in a name for the Azure AD Application.<br/>
 ![Add an app, step 1](gh-docs/azure-ad-add-an-app-wizard-1.png)
 ![Add an app, step 2](gh-docs/azure-ad-add-an-app-wizard-2.png)